SIEM and Compliancecesmng

 Nowadays, the SIEM solutions in the Market like UTMSTACK® supply compliance with a multitude of regulations based on industry standards such as GDPR, HIPAA, ISO 27001, PCI DSS, SOC 2.
 UTMSTACK® is a full suite of monitoring, analysis, and reporting tools that ensure the effectiveness of the security controls.
 It delivers a comprehensive compliance report through which the organizations have the documentation suited to satisfy auditors’ demands, demonstrating the efficacy of their system management.

 SOC 2 defines five norms for managing customer data: security, availability, processing integrity, confidentiality, and privacy.
-UTMSTACK® utilizes tools like Network and Host IDS, Threat Detection, and Vulnerability Assessment to contribute to achieve the SOC 2 certification, which is issued by outside auditors.
+UTMSTACK® utilizes tools like Network and Host IDS, Threat Detection, and Vulnerability Assessment to contribute to achieving the SOC 2 certification, which is issued by outside auditors.
 In the same way, the General Data Protection Regulation (GDPR) is applied to organizations that collect or process data from European residents or have a residence in the UE.
-If an organization selling products or services, has facilities, or runs a web site in the EU, the GDPR is applied.
-The non-compliance of the GDPR might be penalized with fines of up to 20 million euro or the four percent of the annual incomes, and the Organizations shall make a report to the regulatory Authorities within 72 Hours after a security infraction has been detected.
+If an organization selling products or services, has facilities or runs a website in the EU, the GDPR is applied.
+The non-compliance with the GDPR might be penalized with fines of up to 20 million euros or four percent of the annual income, and the Organizations shall make a report to the regulatory Authorities within 72 Hours after a security infraction has been detected.
 UTMSTACK automates the security, implementing an Intruder detection System capable of detecting an infraction as soon as it occurs and creating customized reports of all the alerts, breaches, and vulnerabilities.